 “We work hard to provide the pipeline of support to our Israeli partners so they can improve the education, health and welfare of thousands of deserving at-risk youth.
 I am proud that ImpactIsrael is recognized for its efficiency, trustworthiness and wise stewardship of donor funds,” said Karen Sallerson, Executive Director, ImpactIsrael.
 “I am grateful to everyone involved in ImpactIsrael who works diligently to ensure this commitment.”

-Village Way Educational Initiatives, established in 2006, expands the successful Village Way educational methodology to other youth villages, therapeutic residential communities and public high schools in Israel, including schools in Arab communities.
+Village Way Educational Initiatives, established in 2006, expands the successful Village Way educational methodology to other youth villages, therapeutic residential communities and public high schools in Israel across all boundaries and communities: religious and non-religious; Jews, Arabs, Druze and Bedouin.
 The Village Way methodology is a comprehensive blueprint that serves to empower educators with tools and resources to help their at-risk students succeed in school and in life.

 Today, the Educational Initiatives has partnered with 55 educational communities in Israel, impacting 22,000 at-risk youth and 2,500 educators.
 The goal by 2026 is to partner with 91 educational communities and impact 55,000 at-risk youth and 4,100 educators.